topollonaketsana/Galaxy-Classification/README.md

 Galaxy classification plays an important role in astrophysics, helping researchers understand the evolution and formation of galaxies.
 Using ML we can manage to classify galaxies by looking at their morphology.

 ## Data
 The project uses galaxy images from Hubble Space Telescope [HST](https://science.nasa.gov/mission/hubble/) and is supported by [ESA](https://www.esa.int/) projects.
-I will be using galaxy features that has been preprocessed for analysis from ESA DataLabs.
+We will be using galaxy features that has been preprocessed/refined for analysis by ESA DataLabs.

 ____________________________________________________________________________________________________________________________________________________________________________________________